CommerceIntegration/ReadMeFirst/README.md

 Here's a broad overview of the proposed solutions and their constituant services:

 ### Backend Infrastructure
-A set of tools or apps that configure and manage an Azure infrastructure (Infrastructure as code using Resource Manager templates) -  see: https://microsoft.github.io/techcasestudies/devops/2017/03/14/risco.html and https://github.com/orizohar/risco-hackfest
+A set of tools or apps that configure and manage an Azure infrastructure (Infrastructure as code using Resource Manager templates)

 * setup new accounts
 * choose desired features